aadonkeyz/Blog/source/_posts/Git-Branching.md

 {% endnote %}

 {% note warning %}
-**If there is any conflict while you are rebasing, you should fix the confilct, and then use `git add` to stage the files, use `git rebase --continue` to finish the rebasing process.
+**If there is any conflict while you are rebasing, you should fix the conflict, and then use `git add` to stage the files, use `git rebase --continue` to finish the rebasing process.
 In this process, do not use `git commit`, it will create a commit and detach the HEAD!**
 {% endnote %}